 Company law requires the directors to prepare financial statements for each financial year.
-Under that law, the directors have elected to prepare the financial statements in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union.
-The financial statements are required by law to be properly prepared in accordance with IFRSs as adopted by the European Union and the Companies (Jersey) Law 1991.
+The financial statements are required by law to be properly prepared in accordance with International Financial Reporting Standards as adopted by the European Union and the Companies (Jersey) Law 1991.